Flag of 26th Indian Division

 Behind the monolith runs a semi-circular wall of grey dressed stone into which were set a series of thirteen bronze panels engraved with the Roll of Honour.
 Chisels were made in Divisional Workshops for the engraving, which took several months to complete.

 In 1974, it was noticed that three of the panels had been stolen.
 The remaining ten were shipped to the U.K. for their preservation.
-Engraved tablets were instead installed in the wall behind the monolith.
+Engraved tablets were installed in the wall behind the monolith as replacements.

 Nine of the surviving bronze panels were received by the regiments they honoured.
 The tenth includes the fallen from Divisional & Brigade Headquarters & is displayed at the Kohima Museum in York.